GallowayLabMIT/protocols/docs/protocols/cloning/colony_pcr.rst

    - It is usually convenient to choose two primers in the plasmid backbone, amplifying the entire new insert.
 For entry vectors or ``pShip`` plasmids, ``oSEQ043`` and ``oSEQ044`` work well.
-   - Amplified regions (amplicons) can be large; at least 4 kb regions amplify sufficiently.
-This allows the entire insert to be amplified; however, one con is that it takes much longer for the reaction to run.
+   - Amplified regions (amplicons) can be large; regions up to 4 kb or more can amplify sufficiently.
+This allows the entire insert to be amplified, which helps verify that all fragments are present.
+However, the reaction takes much longer to run for large amplicons.
-   - For small inserts, or for inserts that vary only slightly in size from the original backbone vector, primer pairs should instead be chosen to amplify as short a region as possible (that still captures the expected differences).
-This helps make small size differences more readily apparent when analyzing the results.
+   - For small inserts, or for inserts that vary only slightly in size from the original backbone vector, primer pairs should instead be chosen to amplify *as short a region as possible* that still captures the expected differences.
+This helps make small size differences more apparent when analyzing the results.
    - Be sure to choose a primer pair with compatible annealing temperatures.
-To determine annealing temperatures, you can use the
-     `NEB Tm Calculator <https://tmcalculator.neb.com/#!/main>`_, specifying "Taq DNA polymerase" as the "Product Group" and selecting
-     "Taq 2X Master Mix" as the "Polymerase/Kit".
+Avoid primers with Tm's that differ by more than 5ºC.

 2. **Label colonies** to screen on your agar plate (e.g., circle, point an arrow) and number each colony.